ufindaafrica/ufinda_v0.01/README.md

-# Rentiz - Airbnb-style Rental App
+# Ufinda - Airbnb-style Rental App

 A beautiful, demo-ready MVP mobile app built with React Native and Go, featuring an Airbnb-inspired UI/UX for rental property bookings.